sonrabakarim/barlkk/_posts/2009-01-10-useful-web-development-and-debugging-tools.md

 ---
 Following is a  list of cross-browser/platform web development and debugging tools useful for client-side developers.
 Depending on the application, one or all of these tools can be valuable in completing work on a website front-end.

-**Note:** This information was originally compiled in 2009.
+**Note 2016-09-16:** This information was originally compiled in 2009.
 While not all of it is still relevant some of it may still be useful.
 Proceed with caution until I have a chance to reboot this list.
+You may also be interested in my list of [Awesome React Boilerplates](/awesome-react-boilerplates).
 {: .notice--info}

 <!--more-->